 - Walk around the neighborhouring area of Isla Verde

-2. Culebra Island – Where to Stay for Sandy Beaches
+2. Culebra Island – where to stay on the beach

 Secluded vacation home close to the beach with modern interior design and clean ensuites.
 Its beds are comfy and cozy along with its spacious living rooms that accommodate a flat-screen TV and huge sofas.
 It also houses a courtyard for staying active and a private rooftop terrace where you can relax and appreciate the perfect sunsets of Puerto Rico.